Learning the guitar can be a lot of fun. It can also be a challenge. Generally, everyone’s journey is a little different.

 So, use deadlines to your advantage.
 I’m a big believer in them, especially for the times when I feel like I’m dragging my feet and need to get something done.

+That's how long it takes to learn guitar.
 Bottom line – learning the guitar takes a while.
 But if you’re willing to put in the work, you will be rewarded for it.

 In my early days as a guitarist, I spent as much time as I possibly could practicing.
 I felt like I had finally stumbled upon something I was good at.